 I took in one last run along the Adige river before saying goodbye to Verona.
-We checked out of Hotel Verona, threw our luggage on the bus and headed to Zonin in Gambellara.
+We checked out of Hotel Verona, threw our luggage on the bus, and headed to Zonin in Gambellara.
 Gambellara is a town and commune in the province of Vicenza, Veneto, Italy.
 We pulled up to the enormous gated property and were greeted by Maura in her very stylish ensemble.
-She took us on a tour of the winery and the museum that housed photos of family icons, original winemaking equipment and bottles of wine with attached memories.
-The 2001 Octagon, a Bordeaux blend made in Zonin’s only American based winery in Barboursville Virginia, was drank by President Obama at a white house dinner.
+She took us on a tour of the winery and the museum that housed photos of family icons, original winemaking equipment, and bottles of wine with attached memories.
+The 2001 Octagon, a Bordeaux blend made in Zonin’s only American-based winery in Barboursville Virginia, was drunk by President Obama at a white house dinner.

-Enricho of Drei Dona was unable to meet us at Al Vecchio for dinner but we were accompanied by his mother and daughter.
+Enrico of Drei Dona was unable to meet us at Al Vecchio for dinner but we were accompanied by his mother and daughter.
 Marisa’s son and chef prepared some of the most delectable dishes of our trip.
 He not only cooked our meals but personally served each course himself.
 I think he wanted to see our reactions to his glorious creations.
-We luxuriated in grape leaves stuffed with mushrooms, beef tartare, deer, vegetables, truffle topped cheeses and desserts paired with the delightful wines of Drei Dona.
+We luxuriated in grape leaves stuffed with mushrooms, beef tartare, deer, vegetables, truffle-topped cheeses, and desserts paired with the delightful wines of Drei Dona.
 The conversation flowed and it felt like a holiday with family.
-Rumor has it the jocularity continued throughout the evening but I turned in after dinner which was already a good 3 hours past my regular bed time.
-Our 20-something colleagues were happy to oblige our hosts with late night cheer.
+Rumor has it the jocularity continued throughout the evening but I turned in after dinner which was already a good 3 hours past my regular bedtime.
+Our 20-something colleagues were happy to oblige our hosts with late-night cheer.
 I have to admit I got a kick out of their stories each morning.
 I used to be able to function on fumes but those days are long gone.
-This 45 year-old girl was happy to snuggle in to bed with sweet dreams of our enchanting Italian experience.
+This 45-year-old girl was happy to snuggle into bed with sweet dreams of our enchanting Italian experience.